 A. The League will refund your deposit only if we are unable to place you on a team.
 Your team manager may refund all or part of your deposit in other circumstances on a case-by-case basis but has no obligation to do so.

 Q. WHEN WILL I KNOW WHAT TEAM, IF ANY, I AM PLACED WITH?

-A. We endeavor to get this information to you within 2 days of the last Give Softball a Try Day via email.
-Youll be phoned only if you have no email.
+A. We endeavor to get this information to you within 2 days of the Draft via email (Please see the calendar).
+You’ll be phoned only if you have no email.